pooja2434/SQL-Projects/README.md

 ## SQL Query Examples
-This project contains some of the SQL examples used for a sample data for beginners asnd Intermediate
+This project contains some of the SQL examples used for a sample data for beginners and Intermediate